Lucaterre/spacyfishing/README.md

 - [Entity-Fishing web client](http://nerd.huma-num.fr/nerd/)
 - [Entity-Fishing documentation](https://nerd.readthedocs.io/en/latest/)

-## Details
+## About

-This component is experimental, it may be used for research, and it may evolve in the future.
+This component is experimental.
+It may be used for research, and it may evolve in the future.

 Entity-Fishing is tool created by Patrice Lopez (SCIENCE-MINER), with contributions of Inria Paris, and distributed under Apache 2.0 license.